Ethereum’s Proof of Stake: Sybertruck and Superchanger. 2025 Update

 The way ‘finality’ is structured in Ethereum’s PoS makes this an incredibly expensive attack vector for bad actors.
 Indeed, finality is achieved when a transaction becomes part of a block within a ‘supermajority link’ between two checkpoints.
 Checkpoints, occurring at the start of each epoch, are crucial for confirming the network’s consensus.
 An attack on this system would be costly, as it would require sacrificing a significant portion of staked ETH.

 On the topic of security, Ethereum PoS uses the LMD-GHOST algorithm for fork choice, determining the chain’s head based on the weight of attestations.
+In addition, according to the Ethereum Service Level Agreements (SLAs), validators are incentivized to maintain high availability.
+Downtime can reduce rewards, encouraging robust network participation.
 This approach enhances the network’s security across the board.

 Ethereum PoW vs. Ethereum PoS